Believing radical transformation is possible

 The theme of radical transformation is central to Jesus' teachings and mission.
 Throughout the Gospel narratives, Jesus emphasizes the need for individuals to undergo a profound spiritual and moral transformation in order to enter into a relationship with God and live according to His kingdom principles.

 Furthermore, Jesus' ministry was characterized by interactions with marginalized and outcast people to whom He offered forgiveness, healing, and a new identity as beloved children of God.
 When Jesus encountered people in bondage to demonic forces, He set them free.
-This emphasis on transformation was not just about people.
-It also extended to society as a whole with Jesus challenging unjust systems and structures.
+This emphasis on transformation was not only about individuals.
+It also extended to communities and nations, with Jesus challenging unjust systems and structures.

-In summary, the theme of radical transformation is central to Jesus' message.
-It includes His invitation for people to undergo a profound change of heart and embrace the fullness of life in His kingdom.
+In summary, the call to radical transformation is q central theme for Jesus.
+Those who undergo a profound change of heart wrought by the Holy Spirit can embrace the fullness of life in God's kingdom.

 More Ways Missionaries Can Reflect Christ